 Finally, Newton understood that physical truths are not to be found in the mere observations of empirical data.
 Instead, reason should lead again, and "interrogate" nature with some principles in one hand, and experimentation in the other.

-Note: true experimentation differs from mere observation: an experimentation is constructed by reason.
+True experimentation differs from mere observation in the sense that an experimentation is constructed by reason.

-- How do we recognize that a discipline has indeed reach such a path?
-Criteria of truth and the possibility of consensus. - Metaphysics: a mere battle ground no consensus, no means of reaching a consensus, no progress
+- How do we recognize that a discipline has indeed reach such a path? - (1) The discipline provides criteria of truth - (2) The discipline reaches a consensus - Metaphysics: a terrible battle ground no consensus, no means of reaching a consensus, no progress

-By contrast to mathematics and physics, here is no means, within metaphysics as a discipline, to settle a controversy.
+By contrast to mathematics and physics, here is no means, within metaphysics as a discipline, to settle a controversy because no clear criteria of truth is given.